ZoraZen/Structlog_in_Action/README.md

 strategy_a = StrategyA('run_id')
 strategy_a.execute()
 ```

-This would execute StrategyA and log the execution.
+This would execute StrategyA and log.

 ### Note on StrategyC
 StrategyC is intentionally designed to fail to demonstrate error logging.
 When it is executed, it will raise a RuntimeError.

 ### Contributing
 Any contributions are welcome.
 Please feel free to open a Pull Request or an Issue.

 ### License
 This project is licensed under the MIT License.
 See LICENSE for more details.